bmax121/BudHook/README.md

 * 2.Build `appplugin` and then put `appplugin-debug.apk` into sdcard
 * 3.Run `app`
 ## Support
-Budhook adds a layer written in java for YAHFA,so BudHook supports what YAHFA support.
+Budhook adds a layer written in java for YAHFA,so BudHook supports what YAHFA support.<br>
-Android `5.0 - 8.1`.
+Android `5.0 - 8.1`. <br>
 ABI `arm64-v8a`,`armeabi-v7a`,`x86`.
 ## API
 `It is recommended to run and read this demo first.`